Associate Prof. Csilla Pesznyák

 My believe is that together we can support nuclear science in bringing a greener future for Europe and for the rest of the World.
 Nuclear science should play its key role in providing a cleaner environment and this can be achieved through common effort made by scientists, researchers, educators.
 European Nuclear Education Network’s members, in collaboration with the rest of the international community will contribute to enable and foster our most gifted young people to participate in the solution of the worlds’ big challenges.

 BOARD OF DIRECTORS OF THE EUROPEAN NUCLEAR EDUCATION NETWORK AISBL

-Since March 2018, the Board of Governors of ENEN is composed by the representatives of ENEN members who are elected by the General Assembly.
+Since March 2020, the Board of Governors of ENEN is composed by the representatives of ENEN members who are elected by the General Assembly.

-Board of Directors of the European Nuclear Education Network AISBL for 2018-2019 is:
+Board of Directors of the European Nuclear Education Network AISBL for 2022-2023 is:

-|Prof. Joerg Starflinger||Vice President||Universitaet Stuttgart, Germany|
+|Prof. Joerg Starflinger||Director||Universitaet Stuttgart, Germany|

-|Prof. Filip Tuomisto||Director||Aalto University, Finland|
+|Prof. Filip Tuomisto||Director||University of Helsinki, Finland|

-|Dr. Michèle Coeck||Director||SCKCEN, Belgium|
+|Dr. Michèle Coeck||Director||SCK CEN, Belgium|

 Management of the European Nuclear Education Network AISBL: